Where does this Cone Come From?

 Why do we do this?
 Because so we are limiting the risks:

-If at the beginning of a project, you want to have an estimate, we perform a coarse estimate based on the desired functions or assumptions about them and our empirical values for documentation, testing and integration.
+If at the beginning of a project, you want to have an estimate, we perform a coarse estimate based on the desired functions or assumptions about those and on our empirical values for documentation, testing and integration.

 After the system design phase, where a system specification and a system architecture are created, we can perform a project estimate, at least on the part that is already clear.
 This is significantly more accurate.
 Each next phase can then be estimated this way once the scope of the phase (i.e., the requirements that the product should meet after the phase) is clear.